Person meditating symbolizing stress relief and balance showing one of the strategies in stress management.

 Signs of Stress & Burnout

 Burnout is like a slow leak in a tire—you don’t always notice it until it’s too late.
-By the time burnout has set in, you might feel like you’ve hit a wall, and everything seems too much to handle.
+When burnout has set in, you might feel like you’ve hit a wall, and everything seems too much to handle.
 Burnout isn’t just feeling tired; it’s emotional exhaustion, a lack of motivation, and detachment from your work and life.

 Signs of Stress and Burnout: